havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

             Generates a random integer in the range of 0~0xFFFFFFFF.

         > **Note**
-        > Do not use random number functions in desync conditions.
+        > Do not use random functions in desync conditions.

         Example